SoftUni-Internal/interactive-content/EN/04-Table-Relations/04-Cascade-Operations.md

 [slide hideTitle]

-# CASCADE DELETE
+# Cascade DELETE

-**Cascade Delete** is used only when the related entities are meaningless without the "main" entity.
+**Cascade DELETE** is used only when the related entities are meaningless without the "main" entity.

 Avoid using it when performing **logical delete/soft delete**.